emmy-codes/Star-Trek-Museum/README.md

 Google Fonts for finding a replacement font that everyone would have access to.

-👩🏻‍💻 View an example of a completed Technologies Used section [here](https://github.com/kera-cudmore/Bully-Book-Club#Technologies-Used)

-### Languages Used

-Make a note here of all the languages used in creating your project.
-For the first project this will most likely just be HTML & CSS.

-### Frameworks, Libraries & Programs Used

-Add any frameworks, libraries or programs used while creating your project.

-Make sure to include things like git, GitHub, the program used to make your wireframes, any programs used to compress your images, did you use a CSS framework like Bootstrap?
+(( Make sure to include things like git, GitHub, the program used to make your wireframes, any programs used to compress your images, did you use a CSS framework like Bootstrap?
 If so add it here (add the version used).

-A great tip for this section is to include them as you use them, that way you won't forget what you ended up using when you get to the end of your project.
+A great tip for this section is to include them as you use them, that way you won't forget what you ended up using when you get to the end of your project. ))

 ## Deployment & Local Development